quillfires/aioBML/README.md

 async def main():
     while True:
-        mybank = await bank.get_history()
+        history = await bank.get_history()
+        if history:
-        for accounts in mybank:
+            for accounts in history:
-            for transaction in mybank[accounts]:
+                for transaction in history[accounts]:
                     print(transaction)
                     #check if it is in your db
                     # if not, save to db and alert about the transaction
         await asyncio.sleep(30) #30 seconds later check again